-The findings in this report are based on data and other information through December 31, 2019.
+The findings in this report are based on data and other information through December 31, 2020.
 The valuation was based upon information furnished by MERS concerning Retirement System benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal reasonability and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by MERS.

-Lake Orion, Vlg of Spring, 2020 Page 2
+Lake Orion, Vlg of Spring, 2021 Page 2

 The Municipal Employees' Retirement Act, PA 427 of 1984 and the MERS' Plan Document Article VI sec.
 71 (1)(d), provides the MERS Board with the authority to set actuarial assumptions and methods after consultation with the actuary.
 As the fiduciary of the plan, MERS Retirement Board sets certain assumptions for funding and GASB purposes.
 These assumptions are checked regularly through a comprehensive study, called an Experience Study.
-A study was completed in 2015, as prepared by the prior actuary, and is the basis of the demographic assumptions and methods currently in place.
-At the February 28, 2019 board meeting, the MERS Retirement Board adopted new economic assumptions effective with the December 31, 2019 annual actuarial valuation, which will impact contributions beginning in 2021.
+Studies were completed in 2018 and 2020, and are the basis of the economic and demographic assumptions and methods currently in place.
+Updated economic assumptions were adopted by the MERS Retirement Board at the February 28, 2019 board meeting and were effective with the December 31, 2019 annual actuarial valuation.
 At the February 27, 2020 board meeting, the MERS Retirement Board adopted demographic assumptions effective with the December 31, 2020 annual actuarial valuation, which will impact contributions beginning in 2022.
-An illustration of the potential impact is found in this report.